How has IATF 16949:2009 changed?

 3. Analyzing audit findings

-4. Audit exercises for application of ISO standard to quality events
+4. Audit exercises for the application of ISO standard to quality events

 5. Exercise #3-#7: Short case studies in quality events